+GOAL 7: SPATIAL EQUITY

+Spatial Equity and Integrated Land Use Management which guides the allocation and utilisation of human and environmental resources towards sustainable growth and development.

+GOAL INDICATOR

+Improved population physical access to goods and services as measured by the Spatial Equity / Accessibility Index

+BJECTIVE

+Enhance the resilience of new and existing cities, towns and rural nodes, ensuring equitable access to resources, social and economic opportunities

+Concentrate public and private investment in locations that have been selected on the basis of their development potential

+- Spatial Distribution of Human Development Index (HDI) at provincial scale - Number of municipalities meeting minimum hierarchy of plans standards.

+Ensure integrated land use management across the Province, ensuring equitable access to goods and services, attracting social and financial investment

+Effective spatial planning and land management systems are applied across the province

+- l scale - Percentage of land covered by comprehensive landuse schemes.
+Percentage of municipal capital expenditure aligned with the Provincial Spatial Development Framework. - Number of municipalities with functional municipal planning units. - Number of municipal Spatial Development Frameworks aligned with the Provincial Spatial Development Framework. - Number of municipalities with functional GIS units.

+STRATEGIC OBJECTIVE

-Spatial guides 7: SPATIAL EQUITY Equity and Integrated Land Use Management which the allocation and utilisation of human and environmental ces towards sustainable growth and development.
-GOALImproved population physical access to goods and services as measured by the Spatial Equity / Accessibility Index OBJECTIVES Enhance the resilience of new and existing cities, towns and rural nodes, ensuring equitable access to resources, social and economic opportunities promote spatial concentration and co-rdination of development interventions Concentrate public and private investment in locations that have been selected on the basis of their developmental potential Ensure integrated land use management across the Province, ensuring equitable access to goods and services, attracting social and financial investment Effective spatial planning and land management systems are applied across the province STRATEGIC OBJECTIVE INDICATORS Spatial Distribution of Human Development Index (HDI) at provincial scale Number of municipalities meeting minimum hierarchy of plans standards. % of land covered by comprehensive landuse schemes. % of municipal capital expenditure aligned with the Provincial Spatial Development Framework.
-Number of municipalities with functional municipal planning units.
-Number of municipal Spatial Development Frameworks aligned with the Provincial Spatial Development Framework.
-Number of municipalities with functional GIS units.
-INTERVENTIONS Establish a classification of Provincial Nodes with clearly defined functions and interventions per node Develop specific Corridor Plans to co-ordinate interventions around provincial corridors.
-Monitor progress in the implementation of the Small Town Regeneration and Rehabilitation Programme.
-Formalise Strategic Rural Nodes (which might include the dedicated establishment of new towns).
-Review, implement and monitor a Densification Strategy.
-Promote and monitor the development of Ward-Based Plans.
-Formulate Land Reform Area-Based Plans within each District.
-Facilitate alignment between Act 70 of 1970 and Land Use Management legislation.
-Implement land use management schemes across the Province.
-Align District and Local municipal Spatial Development Frameworks with the Provincial Spatial Development Framework.
-Formulate Provincial Planning Norms, Standards and Guidelines (Including Rural Settlement Planning).
-Improve alignment for integrated planning through the Provincial Infrastructure Master Plan.
-Promote spatial planning systems within municipalities to improve evidence based decision making.
-Capacity and technical support for the effective monitoring and implementation of function planning units and GIS systems
+- Establish a classification of Provincial Nodes with clearly defined functions and interventions per node - Develop specific Corridor Plans to co-ordinate interventions around provincial corridors. - Monitor progress in the implementation of the Small Town Regeneration and Rehabilitation Programme. - Formalise Strategic Rural Nodes (which might include the dedicated establishment of new towns). - Review, implement and monitor a Densification Strategy.

+- Promote and monitor the development of Ward-Based Plans. - Formulate Land Reform Area-Based Plans within each District. - Facilitate alignment between the application of Act 70 of 1970 and KZN Land Use Management Framework. - Implement land use management schemes across the Province. - Align District and Local municipal Spatial Development Frameworks with the Provincial Spatial Development Framework. - Formulate Provincial Planning Norms, Standards and Guidelines (Including Rural Settlement Planning). - Improve alignment for integrated planning through the Provincial Infrastructure - Promote spatial planning systems within municipalities to improve evidence based decision making. - Capacity and technical support for the effective monitoring and implementation of function planning units and GIS systems

+INTERVENTIONS